machaao/rasa-sample-nlu-bot/README.md

 # A sample RASA chatbot template using MACHAAO Mini Apps Messaging Platform

-This RASA based Sample NLU chatbot intends to showcase various RCS-esque messaging options available on the Machaao Platform
+The intent of the document is to provide with a quick and fast development setup guide for python developers looking to develop deeply personalized chat bots on Android & Web

-The intent of the document is to provide with a quick and fast development setup guide for python developers looking to develop deeply personalized chat bots.
+This RASA based Sample NLU chatbot also intends to showcase various RCS-esque messaging options available on the Machaao Platform

 ![figure](images/sample_rasa_machaao_bot.jpeg)